Never Not Funny: Pardcast-A-Thon

 Pardcast-A-Thon 2014 was just as successful as the previous year, if not more.
 With Federman as the house band again, Jimmy and the gang raised a record $156,000 over the night.
 Guests included Weird Al Yankovic, Jack McBrayer, Paul Dooley, Fred Willard, Billy Eichner, Patton Oswalt, Sarah Silverman and more.

 Pardo and Belknap stated in a Season 16 episode that The 7th Annual Pardcast-A-Thon will not take place on Black Friday 2015, due to many scheduling conflicts in the past.
 The 7th annual Pardcast-A-Thon took place on March 5, 2016.
 The event raised over $169,000.
 Guests included Rob Corddry, Timothy Omundson, Mike McShane, Conan O'Brien, Tommy Shaw, Jon Hamm and more with Wayne Federman on piano.

 For Pardcast-A-Thon 2017, the venue changed to Flapper's Comedy Club after the podcast had a successful residency there.
 On March 4, with Federman on keys, Jimmy and the gang raised over $140,000.
 Guests included Jon Cryer, Rachel Bloom, Randall Park, Richard Kind, Angela Kinsey, Kumail Nanjiani, Mindy Sterling and more.

 Pardcast-A-Thon returned to Flapper's on March 3, 2018.
 Guests included Kevin Nealon, Rory O'Malley, Cristela Alonzo, Scott Aukerman and more.
 Over $200,000 was raised, and the lifetime total crossed the $1 million mark.

-On May 4, 2019, the tenth Pardcast-A-Thon took place at Flappers, with the cast joined by guests including D'Arcy Carden, Ahmed Bestand, Paula Poundstone.
+On May 4, 2019, the tenth Pardcast-A-Thon took place at Flappers, with the cast joined by guests including D'Arcy Carden, Ahmed Best and Paula Poundstone.

 Due to the COVID-19 pandemic the 2020 Pardcast-A-Thon was delayed from a scheduled May date until October 10, 2020, and was a 6-hour live virtual event rather than a live stage show.
 Guests include Jason Benetti, Catie Lazarus, Ellis Paul, Rebecca Loebe and Jen Kirkman.
 Over $160,000 was raised.

+In 2024, it was announced that year's edition of Pardcast-A-Thon would be the final edition of the telethon.

 Over the course of 11 Pardcast-A-Thons they have raised over $1.3 million for Smile Train.